evanatyourservice/psgd_jax/README.md

 The goals of this project include implementing PSGD and its variants in JAX, and also to provide a scalable distributed framework with which to test optimizers on larger-scale problems to help further optimization research.

-- [x] jax.pmap psgd version
+- [x] port PSGD to JAX
 - [x] simple image classification training
 - [x] Add other optimizers for comparisons
 - [x] Add XOR experiment
+- [x] Add rosenbrock plotting
+- [ ] Convert image classification training to use jax sharding
 - [ ] Add larger vision and LLM experiments
-- [ ] Add other PSGD features from torch version
-- [ ] Create distributed version of PSGD for jax.jit sharding
+- [ ] Test sharding setups for PSGD, possibly rework preconditioner shapes to be more efficient
 - [ ] Add MLCommons algorithmic efficiency benchmarks (https://github.com/mlcommons/algorithmic-efficiency)

-- [ ] Allow passing custom optimizers into experiments for easier experimentation
+Misc:
+- [ ] Pull create_optimizer fn out of experiments to allow user to define optimizer more easily

 ## Resources